ninegua/ic-utils/README.md

 you may lose access to your canisters if you don't have their ids.
 ```

+What is nice of using `Makefile` is that a command like `make call/...` will perform a pre-requisite steps before calling the canister.
+This includes compiling Wasm, creating, installing or updating canisters, and so on.
+Making a change to the source code, and you will see the code gets automatically re-compiled and re-installed before a call is made.

+Start build now by editing the `Makefile`!

+Built products like Wasm and Candid files are put in `dist` sub-directory, and network installation status are put in the `run` sub-directory.
+But permanent canister IDs on IC are recorded in `canister_ids.json` file.
+You are advised to make backups of this file or track this file in your git repository.

 ### Development

-If you want to contribute to this project, the fastest way to develop is to install [nix] and run `nix-shell`, which will launch you in a shell with all required dependendies ready to use.
+If you want to contribute to this project, the fastest way to develop is to install [nix] and run `nix-shell`, which will launch you in a shell with all required dependencies ready to use.

 [Motoko]: https://github.com/dfinity/motoko
 [Canisters]: https://sdk.dfinity.org/docs/developers-guide/concepts/canisters-code.html